LoyolaChicagoBooks/introcs-csharp/rst/lab-versioncontrol.rst

 to try this at home, too!)

 Signing up for a repository at http://bitbucket.org is easy.
-From the landing page, just clickdfdfdfdfdf on the option for the *Free Plan*.
+From the landing page, just click on the option for the *Free Plan*.
 This allows you to create any number of public/private repositories with support for up to 5 users.
 This is all you'll need for your work in this course.